 Intra-hepatic and post-hepatic jaundice are more common in middle-aged and elderly people than in the young.
 Pre-hepatic jaundice can affect people of all ages, including children.

 Certain lifestyle changes may help prevent jaundice.
-You can do this by maintaining a healthy weight, managing how much alcohol you drink and minimising your risk of hepatitis, for example.
+For example, maintaining a healthy weight, not drinking too much alcohol, and minimising your risk of hepatitis, will all help.

 Read more about diagnosing jaundice.

 Treatment for jaundice in adults and older children depends on what's causing it.
 This may involve treating the underlying condition, a blood transfusion or surgery.